BubTec/HomeAssistant/FrostWarning/README.md

 ### 🔄 **Migration Steps**
 1. Get API key from eiswarnung.de
+2. Create REST sensor in `configuration.yaml`
-2. Configure blueprint with your location settings
+3. Configure blueprint with your location settings
-3. Test with fallback sensor first
+4. Test with fallback sensor first
-4. Gradually replace old notifications
+5. Gradually replace old notifications
-5. Monitor logs for any issues
+6. Monitor logs for any issues

 ## Support

 For issues or questions:
 1. Check the logs for detailed error messages
-2. Verify all configuration settings
+2. Verify REST sensor configuration
 3. Test with minimal configuration first
 4. Review Home Assistant documentation for notification setup